 All managers and supervisors are required to take EEO refresher training biennially.
-In addition, in FY 2021, the Agency began providing training on its revised Reasonable Accommodation policy and procedures.
+In addition, in FY 2022, the Agency continued to train managers and supervisors on its revised Reasonable Accommodation policy and procedures.

 D. PERSONAL ASSISTANCE SERVICES ALLOWING EMPLOYEES TO PARTICIPATE IN THE WORKPLACE